 LUV EXODUS showed a different side to their sound.
 It was sexy and fierce at the same time and it still had their romantic vibe lingering in the lyrics.

-“(…) Bringing alternative into Lagrange Point‘s repertoire, LUV EXODUS is breath of fresh air and big surprise in this release.
-It’s a mid-tempo track more focused in the bass and the synths – the guitars go to the background for the majority of the song only coming forward in the chorus to add even more emotion to the strong vocal performances.
-If you’re expecting a typical Lagrange Point track you’ll certainly will be surprised – for good or for bad depends on your personal taste regarding refined new wave music -.
+“(…) Bringing an alternative (new wave music) into Lagrange Point‘s repertoire, LUV EXODUS is breath of fresh air and a big surprise in this release.
+It’s a mid-tempo track more focused on the bass and the synths – the guitars go to the background for the majority of the song only coming forward in the chorus to add even more emotion to the strong vocal performances.
 The vocal performances live up to this new approach to Lagrange‘s sound. (…)”

 Nan-Boo-No-Mon-Ja-E had a 50s touch that made the song standout in their repertoire.

-One month later, in June, the group was back at it with yet another single.
+One month later, the group was back at it with yet another single.
 Beautiful Phantom was an unexpected release.
-After the Best Of, fans were expecting another rock-driven release what they got was quiet different.
+After the Best Of, fans were expecting another rock-driven release what they got was quite different.

 Beautiful Phantom had an undeniable French touch that either impressed or put off the listener.
 The reactions were rather mixed among fans with some praising their change of sound while others wanted their exciting songs back.

-On our end we found Beautiful Phantom not only a laidback romantic title track that was a breath of fresh air for them, but also one step forward to improving their sound and polishing their skills.
-If the title track wasn’t enough to impress, their performance in Red Buzzer Beat made our jaws drop.
+I found Beautiful Phantom not only a laidback romantic title track that was a breath of fresh air for them but also one step forward to improving their sound and polishing their skills.
+If the title track wasn’t enough to impress, their performance in Red Buzzer Beat made my jaw drop.

 It was sexy and playful, taking the listener to the classy ambient of a jazz club.
 Their vocals were put to test and the results were more than satisfying.